 Lab Activity #1 is a multiple-choice quiz about the syllabus.
 You can find the syllabus quiz by clicking on the Lab Activities link on the course homepage, or by clicking on the Quizzes link on the left side of the course page.
-You will have just one attempt at taking the syllabus quiz, and you will get credit for each question you get right on this quiz.
-You can take as much time as you need to complete the syllabus quiz, provided that you submit your quiz no later than Sunday, August 27th, at 11:55 p.m.
+You will have just one attempt at taking the syllabus quiz, and you will get credit for each question you get right on the this quiz.
+You can take as much time as you need to complete the syllabus quiz, provided that you submit your quiz no later than Friday, January 20th, at 11:55 p.m.
 We strongly encourage you to carefully read through this syllabus (or have it handy) before taking the syllabus quiz to ensure that you get the highest grade possible.
+We also encourage you to complete the syllabus quiz as early as you can during the semester, especially since you will have another lab activity (Lab Activity #2) and a homework assignment that will also be due during Week 2.